ArgonDesign/alogic/doc/types.md

   uint(N+2) c; // Unsigned integer, with width depending on a parameter.
 ```

-Since integer types of widely varying length are the norm in digital design,
+Since integer types of varying length are the norm in digital design,
 there is a shorthand for writing them.
 A word starting with the letter `u`
 followed by the number of bits can be used to denote an unsigned integer type
 with that amount of bits.
 Similarly, the letter `i` can be used for signed